Out & About: Calendar of area events

 TUESDAY

-Trek the Trails – 6 p.m.; Public Safety Academy, 7602 Patriot Crossing; for more information, go to fwtrails.org/events/trek-the-trails.
+Trek the Trails – 6 p.m.; Rockhill Park, Catalpa Street and West Jefferson Boulevard; for more information, go to fwtrails.org/events/trek-the-trails.

 SOMETHING DIFFERENT